quipucords/quipucords/docs/source/man.rst

 By default, the credentials and sources that are created when using Quipucords are encrypted in a database.
 The values are encrypted with AES-256 encryption.
 They are decrypted when the Quipucords server runs a scan, by using a *vault password* to access the encrypted values that are stored in the database.

-Quipucords is an *agentless* inspection tool, so there is no need to install the tool on multiple systems.
-Inspection for the entire network is centralized on a single machine.
+Quipucords is an *agentless* inspection tool, so there is no need to install the tool on the sources to be inspected.

-This man page describes the commands, subcommands, and options for the ``qpc`` command and includes usage information and example commands.
+This manual page describes the commands, subcommands, and options for the ``qpc`` command and includes usage information and example commands.

 Usage
 -----